-The taxable base should be multiplied by the applicable statutory corporate income tax rate.
-The result is the income tax liability, from which applicable tax credits are subtracted to find the income tax charge.
+The taxable base should be multiplied by the applicable statutory CIT rate.
+The result is the CIT liability, from which applicable tax credits are subtracted to find the CIT charge.

-The taxable base of the Colombian corporate income tax is the result from subtracting the taxpayer's specifically exempt items of income from the greater of (i) the Net Taxable Income ("NTI") and (ii) the Alternate Minimum Taxable Income ("AMTI").
+The taxable base of the Colombian CIT is the result from subtracting the taxpayer's specifically exempt items of income from the greater of (i) the Net Taxable Income ("NTI") and (ii) the Alternate Minimum Taxable Income ("AMTI").
 The NTI results from the sum of all revenues realized by the taxpayer, minus the sum of all specifically excluded items of income, minus the sum of all costs and expenses allowed as deductions.
 The AMTI computation is explained in §1.6 below.